pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You may believe this Md File is written in the English of Computer Engineers

 You're not completely wrong.
+But my English is famously difficult to read.
-But people often struggle to get my meaning from my first writing.
+People often struggle to get my meaning from my first writing.
+Let's make it better?

-Tell me some piece of this English doesn't just make sense, and then Claude·Ai & I will go work on rewriting it to make its meaning come across more clearly and accurately, while still brief
+Tell me some piece of this English doesn't just make sense, and then Claude·Ai & I will go work on rewriting it.
+We can make its meaning come across more clearly and accurately, while still brief

-Myself, I delight in my failures to understand your English, first try.
+Myself, I delight in my own failures to understand your English, first try.
 Like so =>

 > Part of the value of being oblique, done properly, is that you